Stroma, Scotland: Geography, geology, flora and fauna

 Stroma is located in the Pentland Firth about 2 mi northwest of John o' Groats on the mainland.
 The island divides the firth into two channels, the Inner Sound to the south and the Outer Sound to the north.
 It is mostly low-lying and flat, covering an area of around 375 ha and rising to a height of 53 m at Cairn Hill in the southeast.
 It is oriented in a north-south direction, measuring about 2 mi long by 1 mi wide.

+The tidal race at the north end of Stroma, off Swelkie Point, is known as "The Swelkie".
+It extends from the point in an easterly or westerly direction depending on the tide and can be particularly violent.
+The whirlpool, according to a Nordic tradition recorded in the Eddas, is caused by two gýgjar named Fenja and Menja turning the millstone Grótti, which grinds out the ocean's salt.
+The witches 'Grotti Finnie' and 'Grotti Minnie' feature in later Orcadian and Shetlandic folklore.
+The name of the race is derived from the Svelgr, meaning "the Swallower".

 The island is ringed by cliffs that vary in height from around 33 m on the west coast to low cliffs with a narrow rocky foreshore elsewhere.
 The eastern side of the island slopes downward in an easterly or southeasterly direction, with the angle of the slope increasing from around 3 degrees in the centre of the island to about 30 degrees on the east coast.
 The bedrock of the island consists of flat layers of weathered Middle Old Red Sandstone, known as Rousay flags.
 A six-foot band of the fine-grained stone used to be quarried on a small scale for use on the mainland as roofing material.
 It is similar in composition to the Mey Beds on the mainland, though in some places on Stroma it is replaced by beds of angular and rounded masses of sandstone in a nodular matrix, similar to the Ackergill Beds in Caithness.
 Only fragmentary fossil remains have been found; these include specimens of the extinct Devonian fish Dipterus and Coccosteus.